househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ### Batch Loading

-For every type of Elasticsearch document we store, we have a `rake` task that loads every record of that type from PostgreSQL to Elasticsearch.
+For every type of Elasticsearch document we store, there is a `rake` task that loads every record of that type from PostgreSQL to Elasticsearch.
 The records can be loaded synchronously, or asynchronously in Sidekiq jobs.